West Java: Economy

 Initially, the economy of the Sundanese people in West Java relied heavily on rice cultivation.
 Ancient kingdoms established in the province such as the Tarumanagara and Sunda Kingdom are known to have relied on rice taxes and agriculture revenues.
 The cycle of life of the ancient Sundanese people revolved around the rice crop cycle.
 Traditional rice harvest festivals such as the Seren Taun were important.
 The ancient goddess of rice, Nyai Pohaci Sanghyang Asri, is revered in Sundanese culture.
 Traditionally, Sundanese people often used dry rice cultivation (ladang).
 After the Mataram expanded to the Priangan area in the early 17th century following the Sultan Agung campaign against Dutch Batavia, sawah (wet rice cultivation) began to be adopted in the northern lowlands of West Java.
 Regencies such as Indramayu, Cirebon, Subang, Karawang and Bekasi are now well known as vital rice-producing areas.
 The mountainous region of West Java supplies vegetables, flower and much horticultural produce to Jakarta and Bandung, while animal farms in West Java produce dairy products and meats.

 Colonial period

-During the entire Dutch colonial era, West Java fell under Dutch administration centred in Batavia.
+During the entire Dutch colonial era, West Java fell under Dutch administration centered in Batavia.
 The Dutch colonial government introduced cash crops such as tea, coffee, and quinine.
 Since the 18th century, West Java (known as "De Preanger") was known as a productive plantation area and became integrated with global trade and economy.
 Services such as transportation and banking were provided to cater for wealthy Dutch plantation owners.
 West Java is known as one of the earliest developed regions in the Indonesian archipelago.
 In the early 20th century, the Dutch colonial government developed infrastructures for economic purposes, especially to support Dutch plantations in the region.
 Roads and railways were constructed to connect inland plantations area with urban centres such as Bandung and the port of Batavia.